linaijiao/lazy-cli/plugins/karma/README.md

 }
 ```

-This plugin injected a new command to Lazy CLI: `lazy test:unit` which is a command running in Lazy's `test` mode.
+This plugin injected a new command to lazy CLI: `lazy test:unit` which is a command running in lazy's `test` mode.

 To run it easier, you can configure this in npm scripts: